Learn about Brisbane with a Greeter

 Keep little tummies happy with family-friendly dining with everything from free meals and face painting at Bavarian Bier Cafe at Eagle Street Pier, to watching your pizza and pasta made right in front of you at Vapiano.
 Don't forget to keep space for a sweet treat afterwards!
 For a full list of dining options in The City, head here.

 While you’re in Brisbane City, why not take the kids shopping and kit them out in the latest looks of the season.
 The City has everything from department stores David Jones and Myer offering the latest designer looks for kids, and buys that are easy on the hip pocket from Target and Big W, to great Australian boutiques Seed Heritage, Country Road and Cotton on Kids.
-Plus there are delights for all tastes and ages to take home and enjoy thanks to the ABC Shop, Toys R Us and EB Games.
+Plus there are delights for all tastes and ages to take home and enjoy thanks to National Geographic, Toys R Us and EB Games.

 FunHouse, The Myer Centre and iPlay, Albert St